 - Patient Service Representative

-Students may be employed in physician offices, outpatient clinics, long-term care facilities, hospitals, insurance companies, and rehabilitation facilities.
+Students may be employed in electronic health record companies, credentialing services companies, physician offices, outpatient clinics, long-term care facilities, hospitals, insurance companies, and rehabilitation facilities.

 A grade of “C” or above must be earned in all HCMT prerequisite courses to meet requirements for enrollment in subsequent Healthcare Management (HCMT) courses.
 A grade of “C” or above in all HCMT courses must be earned prior to graduation.
 Students must maintain a grade of “C” or higher in order to progress in the Healthcare Management program.